 What is a “half” great-aunt or “half” great-uncle?

 This person would be half-sibling of one of your grandparents.
-Basically, this means that your grandparent shared one parent with this sibling.
+Basically, this means that your grandparent shared one parent with this sibling, versus the two parents that full siblings share.

 The reason that this is important is that you will share, on average, 50% less DNA when there is a “half” relationship involved.
 The reason for this is because your grandparent and this half-sibling of theirs shared 50% less DNA than full siblings do since they don’t share both parents.

-The result is that the children of these half-siblings, which would be first cousins, would share 50% less DNA than “full” first cousins.
+The result is that the children of these half-siblings, which would be half-cousins, would share 50% less DNA than “full” first cousins.
 You can probably see the pattern here.

 Will I share DNA with a great-aunt or great-uncle?

 With the knowledge that you will absolutely, always share DNA with a great-uncle, it is important to acknowledge that there is a wide range of how much DNA you will share.
-You will always share some, but not always the same amount.
+You will always share some genetic material, but not always the same amount.

 So, how much DNA will I share with my great-uncle?

-If you are trying to figure out whether your great-uncle is a half-great uncle or a full great-uncle, having other family members do a DNA test is a great way to put doubts to rest.
+If you are trying to figure out whether your great-uncle is a half-great uncle or a full great-uncle, having other family members do a DNA test is a great way to get more information to help you find out what you want to know.

 For example, if your grandparent or another great-aunt or uncle is available to test, you would be able to compare their DNA with that of your great-uncle.
 If your parent (the niece or nephew is available to test), this would also be a helpful comparison.